John Tamihere promising to turn the Auckland Harbour Bridge into a two-level superstructure

 "Ratepayers and motorists on the North Shore need certainty, not hollow promises and backside covering.

-"The 7km Penlink road, consented to run between the Northern motorway and the heart of the Whangaparaoa Peninsula, will reduce traffic flow by an estimated 50,000 vehicles per day through the Silverdale Business area," he said.
+"The 7km Penlink road, consented to run between the Northern Motorway and the heart of the Whangaparaoa Peninsula, will reduce traffic flow by an estimated 50,000 vehicles per day through the Silverdale Business area."